Colorado Drought: Troubling Situation Gets Even Worse On The Western Slope

 DENVER (CBS4) – Another grim picture was painted for western Colorado by the latest drought monitor released this week.
 Areas with “exceptional drought” grew to cover even more area.

 As of Tuesday, nearly 18% of Colorado is now experiencing exceptional drought which is the worse drought category.
-The category grew about 1% from a week earlier.READ MORE: 3 Women Accuse Ex-Colorado Officer Of Sexual Misconduct
+The category grew about 1% from a week earlier.READ MORE: Colorado's Comeback: McGregor Square Trying To Fill Open Positions Ahead Of All-Star Game

-Nearly 30% of the state is also experiencing extreme drought while over 35% of Colorado has at least severe drought.READ MORE: Straight Creek Fire: Interstate 70 Fully Reopens In Summit County As Firefight Continues
+Nearly 30% of the state is also experiencing extreme drought while over 35% of Colorado has at least severe drought.READ MORE: Elevator Outage Leaves Denver Apartment Building Residents 'Stuck'

-The cities of Cortez, Durango, Telluride, Montrose, Grand Junction, Glenwood Springs, Eagle, Craig, Meeker, and Steamboat Springs are all experiencing at least extreme or exceptional drought.MORE NEWS: Some Federal Unemployment Benefits Run Out This Weekend, How Long Does Your State Have?
+The cities of Cortez, Durango, Telluride, Montrose, Grand Junction, Glenwood Springs, Eagle, Craig, Meeker, and Steamboat Springs are all experiencing at least extreme or exceptional drought.MORE NEWS: Potential For 110 Degree Weather Next Week Prompts Rare Excessive Heat Watch In Colorado

 Meanwhile, the drought that was eliminated for most areas east of the Continental Divide including the entire Denver metro area continues to stay away despite mostly dry conditions in recent weeks.
 The last time measurable rain was observed in Denver was May 30.